 Your employer can ask the judge to accept evidence and the judge can put papers from your file into the record.
 You have the right to look at any evidence before the judge accepts it for the record.

 Yes.
 You can bring any individual(s) who can tell the judge something which helps you support your position.
 You, your employer, and the judge will be able to question any of your witnesses.
-Your employer may also bring witnesses and you may question them.
+Your employer may also bring witnesses, and you may question them.

-If there is documentation or other evidence that will help you prove your case, but you cannot obtain because the person who has it will not provide it to you, ask the judge to force the person who has the evidence to bring it in.
-To do this the judge prepares a paper called a "subpoena" (sa-pee-na).
+If there is documentation or other evidence that will help you prove your case, but you cannot obtain it because the person who has it will not provide it to you, ask the judge to force the person who has the evidence to bring it in.
+To do this, the judge prepares a paper called a "subpoena" (sa-pee-na).
 If the judge grants your request, the judge will adjourn the hearing, so the subpoena can be delivered.

 In the same way, if an important witness cannot or will not appear at the hearing, ask the judge to force the witness to appear by issuing a subpoena.
 Again, this will cause the hearing to be adjourned.